niteshkarhe/cv_shortlister/README.md

 # speech_to_text
-This is a python flask API project
+This is a python flask API project to shortlist cv and schedule interviews

 # Pre-requisite
 1. Install Python 3.11.4